Unleash/unleash/website/docs/feature-flag-tutorials/react/implementing-feature-flags.md

 Next, you will create a feature flag on the platform and turn it on for your React app.

+> **Note:** This document uses feature flags and feature toggles interchangeably.
+Some people prefer flag; others prefer toggle.
+We use both - they are synonyms for us.

 In the [Create Toggle view](http://localhost:4242/projects/default/create-toggle/), give your feature flag a unique name and click ‘Create toggle feature’.